Resonance fluorescence: General theory

 As $\Omega$ is the Rabi frequency, we can see that this is analogous to the rotation of a spin state around the Bloch sphere from an interferometer.
 Thus the dynamics of a two-level atom can be accurately modeled by a photon in an interferometer.

-It is also possible to model as an atom and a field, and it will, in fact, retain more properties of the system such as lamb shift, but the basic dynamics of resonance fluorescence can be modeled as a spin-1/2 particle.
+It is also possible to model as an atom and a field, and it will, in fact, retain more properties of the system such as Lamb shift, but the basic dynamics of resonance fluorescence can be modeled as a spin-1/2 particle.

-Resonance fluorescence in the Weak Field
+Resonance fluorescence in the weak field limit

 There are several limits that can be analyzed to make the study of resonance fluorescence easier.
-The first of these is the approximations associated with the Weak Field Limit, where the square modulus of the Rabi frequency of the field that is coupled to two-level atom is much smaller than the rate of spontaneous emission of the atom.
+The first of these is the approximation associated with the weak field limit, where the square modulus of the Rabi frequency of the field coupled to two-level atom is much smaller than the atom's rate of spontaneous emission.
 This means that the difference in the population between the excited state of the atom and the ground state of the atom is approximately independent of time.